burlster1980/arupcodev060/content/creating-modules/contacts.md

 			</div><!-- end contact us example 1 -->
 			<p></p>
 			<p><b>Example 2 – profile lacking information</b></p>
 			<p>In the second example, you can see that the presentation is not correct.
-The profile does not have:</p>
+The profile has:</p>
 			<ul class="featureList">
 				<li class="cross">No contact image, phone or email</li>
 				<li class="cross">No CTA – which leaves the contact arrow link floating</li>